 The spectroscopic selection also includes smaller categories of rare but interesting objects.
-These include cool white dwarfs selected with the recalibrated USNO-B reduced proper motion diagram, which can be used to date the age of the Galactic disk (Gates et al. 2004; Harris et al. 2006), high proper motion targets from the SUPERBLINK catalog (Lépine & Shara 2005), which have uncovered some of the most extreme M subdwarfs known (Lépine et al. 2007) and have aided in the calibration of their metallicity scale using common proper motion pairs, and white dwarf/main sequence binaries containing cool white dwarfs, which are predicted to be the dominant population among this type of binaries (Schreiber & Gänsicke 2003).
-These rare object categories also include color-only selections for cool subdwarfs, brown dwarfs (using cuts similar to those employed by Chiu et al. 2006), and the SEGUE "AGB" category that selects metal-rich, cool giants that separate readily from the ugr stellar locus.
+These include cool white dwarfs selected with the recalibrated USNO-B reduced proper motion diagram, which can be used to date the age of the Galactic disk (Gates et al. 2004; Harris et al. 2006), high proper motion targets from the SUPERBLINK catalog (Lépine & Shara 2005), which have uncovered some of the most extreme M subdwarfs known (Lépine et al. 2007) and have aided in the calibration of their metallicity scale using common proper motion pairs, and white dwarf/main-sequence binaries containing cool white dwarfs, which are predicted to be the dominant population among this type of binaries (Schreiber & Gänsicke 2003).
+These rare object categories also include color-only selections for cool subdwarfs, brown dwarfs (using cuts similar to those employed by Chiu et al. 2006), and the SEGUE "AGB" (asymptotic giant branch) category that selects metal-rich, cool giants that separate readily from the ugr stellar locus.

-Table 2 describes Version 4_2 of the SEGUE target selection algorithms.
+Table 2 describes Version 4_2 of the SEGUE target-selection algorithms.
 The algorithms have evolved throughout the survey, and users wishing to understand the detailed selection associated with each target category should examine the SEGUE documentation off the DR6 survey page.
+The user should also know that SEGUE target selection has been run only on those chunks used to design SEGUE plates and has not yet been run on the bulk of the Legacy survey imaging.